IHE/pharm-supply/input/pagecontent/PHARM-S1.md

 ###### X:Y.Z.4.1.2.1 Resource content

 * The supply request is a SupplyDelivery resource.
-The semantics of the request and data elements are captured in the [Supply Request Data Model](StructureDefinition-model-supply-request.html) constraints in the [Supply Order](StructureDefinition-ihe-supply-request.html) profile.
+The semantics of the request and data elements are captured in the [Supply Request Data Model](StructureDefinition-SupplyRequestModel.html) and the technical constraints in the [Supply Request](StructureDefinition-ihe-supply-request.html) profile.

 Notes
 * RequestID